raycardillo/cbfuse/README.md

       - XXH128 itself has practically zero chance of collision (see: https://github.com/Cyan4973/xxHash/wiki/Collision-ratio-comparison).
       - The combination of XXH128 plus these character samples, with paths up to 4096, bounds the limits fairly well.
       - Collision should be impossible, but I'll leave the math to prove it as an exercise for the theoretical Computer Scientists.
   * REMINDER: This is all because I want to use the high-level operations which are heavily based on the `path` string.
-I need to be able to compute the unique key on the client without reverting to strategies that would require multiple trips.
+To avoid multiple calls, I need to obtain a unique key on the client without reverting to strategies that would require multiple trips.
 When using the high-level operations, this is true for all operations, but it's especially true for operations like `getattr` which are called very frequently.

 ### General Development Notes
 - Could be cleaner - this was just a quick mash up for experimentation and fun.
 I may improve it in the future if I have time or other ideas to explore.
 - Tested primarily on **macOS Big Sur (11.4) (x86)**.
-- I tried to keep things "clean" so it should only require a little TLC to build for other Unix based operating systems.
+- I tried to keep the CMake config "clean" so it should only require a little TLC to build for other Unix based operating systems.
 - FUSE on Windows is a different story and [Dokan](https://dokan-dev.github.io/) is probably a better approach (rewrite or using the FUSE wrapper utility).

 ### Development Build Environment Setup